-The commenter opposed new lease sales in the GOM and urged BOEM to weigh its requirement in the OCS Lands Act that requires the Secretary to consider the environmental sensitivity and marine
+The commenter opposed new lease sales in the GOM and urged BOEM to weigh its requirement in the OCS Lands Act that requires the Secretary to consider the environmental sensitivity and marine productivity of different areas of the OCS.
+Also, the commenter asked BOEM to consider how long-term energy decisions will affect environmental justice communities in the Gulf.

-Louisiana Just Recovery Network, Toi Jean Carter Document ID: BOEM-2022-0031-6571
+Louisiana Just Recovery Network, Toi Jean Carter